SciLifeLab/TIDDIT/README.md

     --force_ploidy - set the ploidy of all chromosomes to -n (including the sex chromosomes), this option will disable the ploidy estimation based on the chromosomes supplied through the -s parameter.
                      This option is meant to be used for low quality data or for species having equal ploidy across all chromosomes

+output:

+TIDDIT SV module produces three output files, a vcf file containing SV calls, a tab file describing the coverage across the genome in bins of size 100 bp, and a tab file dscribing the estimated ploidy and coverage across each contig.

 Examples: